- Entertainment and Media

 I attended a small school which only went up to a 4th year secondary.
 A move to another school in order to complete the last two years was necessary.
 I was fortunate to have such a fantastic year group, a wonderful group of people.
 Did once regret, that I never let my guard down or that I didn’t mix, socialise or get to know people as I could have done.
 Don’t Look Back in Anger, the lyrics are very emotive.
 The song played at the last dance and so many of us cried, cannot remember if I cried there or later at home.
 Some people took their lighters out and waved them, all hugging one another.
 It is just some song and that moment will stick with me and forever be linked with it.

 Here comes the much hidden but undeniable romantic in me.
 This manifests itself, via opera music.
 Particularly the Italian variety.
-Italian has to be the most gorgeously romantic language in the world (in my maybe biased opinion).
+Italian has to be the most gorgeously romantic language in the world.
 It sure makes me emotional, the voice of Andrea Bocelli, in particular, is just beautiful, angelic.
 Moving unlike modern music- you hear every single note and there is not the listening to nor the interpretation of the lyrics.

 Classic music has a powerful effect- Mozart’s Concerto, Schubert and piano instrumentals, in general, there really is so much to love in that genre, too many pieces of music and artists to mention.
 I recently discovered modern day violinist, David Garrett who is really something too.
 Though not classic, Sigur Ros’s stuff is ethereal.
 It is so calming, again here you do not have the distractions of words.
 Cannot understand Icelandic and there are markedly few words.
 Instrumental music is great, where it is just the music and nothing else.
 Memory links here in terms of seeking it in times of sadness, deep thought and when in the need of comfort.
 It also makes better backing music whilst working on something that needs a little concentration.

-Probably my biggest music binge times came when I was in my early twenties and my football enthusiasm hit fever pitch.
+Probably my biggest music binge times came when I was in my early twenties and my football enthusiasm hit a passably scary level!
 I listened to so much music from the city of Manchester, none more so than the Stone Roses.
 I loved Sir Alex Ferguson and the story of Manchester United's history and Ferguson's vision to build teams the way he did.

 So much has changed now of course, and the club as is, is unrecognisable.
 Of course, the history, his history and that before will always be there.
 Not keen to watch them anymore, could be tempted to when Louis Van Gaal leaves.
 There is also the free spending Ed Woodward, the businessman who has turned United into a buying club more akin to Real Madrid and every bit the modern-day juggernaut.
 Wish I didn’t think that way or have such a romanticised notion of Ferguson's United- it wasn’t all good but then what in life is?!

 Back to the music, so much freedom and escapism was enjoyed in the music listened to then- especially the Stone Roses.
 Think their music has an ability to take you completely out of your head.
 I stopped living during this time and needed every distraction I could get.
-Certainly sought comfort in music opposed to people during this time.
+Certainly sought comfort in music opposed to people.

 Family and music are linked so tightly.
 Dad has generally good taste, apart from the dance stuff.
 Gillian (my sister) has talked about music with him more than I have.
 Certainly taken a liking to The Eagles, Dire Straits and Pink Floyd due to him.
 There was always music on and being discussed where Mum was concerned and she always sang tunelessly- just the odd lines from songs on repeat at the top of her lungs.
 Predominantly take Simon and Garfunkel and Cat Stevens from her, there is so much more, though.
 Casting mind back and I am seeing her doing the housework to Queen.